danielfoehrKn/kubeswitch/README.md

 The local filesystem is the default store and does not require any additional settings.
 However, to speed up the fuzzy search on the local filesystem, I would recommend putting all the kubeconfig files into a single directory containing only kubeconfig files.
-Then create a `switch` alias via `--kubeconfig-directory` pointing to this directory.
+Then create a `switch` alias via `--kubeconfig-path` pointing to this directory.
 This is because the default `~/.kube` directory contains a bunch of other files that have to be filtered out and thus slowing down the search.